Stephen Bear found guilty of sharing sex tape of ex-girlfriend Georgia Harrison

 The prosecution said that the sex at Bear‘s home in Loughton, in Essex, was consensual but that Ms Harrison, who has waived her right to anonymity, did not know that they were being recorded.

+Bear shared the video on his OnlyFans account and made more than £2,000 from the footage, the court heard.

-Bear had denied all charges, but on Tuesday, a jury found him guilty by unanimous verdicts of two counts of disclosing private sexual photographs and films with intent to cause distress.
+He had denied all charges, but today a jury found him guilty by unanimous verdicts of two counts of disclosing private sexual photographs and films with intent to cause distress.

 He was found guilty by a majority verdict of 10 jurors to two of voyeurism.

 Ms Harrison attended Chelmsford Crown Court with her mother to hear the verdicts of the jury.
+After Bear’s conviction was returned she released a statement on the “absolute hell” the ordeal had put her through.

+She said: “The only way to describe how I am feeling now is relieved.

+“The last two years have been absolute hell and this verdict will allow me to start to put the pain I have suffered in the past and start embracing the future.

+“I hope me taking a stand gives other men and women who have fallen victim to revenge porn the courage to seek justice and most importantly show them that they have absolutely nothing to be ashamed of.

+“I have felt ashamed, hurt, violated, even broken at times but today I stand here feeling empowered, grateful and a huge sense of unity with all of those who have reached out to support me throughout this ordeal.

-After the guilty verdicts were returned, Bear said in court: “My barrister said not to...
+After the jurors decision, Bear said in court: “My barrister said not to...

 “In my opinion from the very beginning it was never a fair trial, what the press said against me.

-“I was fighting a losing battle and it is what it is.”
+I was fighting a losing battle and it is what it is.”

 Judge Christopher Morgan told the defendant: “Thank you for that observation.”